tsmoreau/docs/docs/general/use-cases.md

 - Travel Network: [triip.me](https://www.triip.me/)
 - Decentralized Domain Name: [portal.network](https://www.portal.network/)

-You can consult a more detailed list of dApps on the main Tomochain [website](https://tomochain.com/dapps/).
+You can consult a more detailed list of dApps on the main Tao [website](https://tao.network/dapps/).